This manual is for BookmarkFS, version 0.1.6.

 The filename must be a valid GUID, and must not duplicate with other files

-on the same filesystem, otherwise open()
+on the same filesystem, otherwise open() or mkdir() fails

-with EPERM
+with EPERM.

 Also set the GUID string as the bookmark title.